Using the Interview Agent

 Have more questions?
 Submit a request

-The Interview Agent is a powerful AI moderator available in the Discuss platform.
-I can be accessed and used from the Self-Paced Feedback (Self-Captures) page, and new activities that include AI-led audio tasks can be created.
+Interview Agent is a powerful AI moderator available in the Discuss platform.
+It can be accessed and used from the Self-Paced Feedback (Self-Captures) page, and new activities that include both AI-led video or audio tasks can be created.
 These tasks allow researchers to gather qualitative insights through natural, real-time conversations moderated by AI.

 Access and Availability